Scale-Dependent Gravitational Couplings in Parameterised Post-Newtonian Cosmology: Introduction

 The PPNC framework consistently parameterises gravity in the non-linear regime and at the level of the background, as well as on super-horizon scales.
 It is constructed from a set of time-dependent parameters that directly reduce to the PPN parameters in the appropriate limits, and that therefore allows the same aspects of the gravitational interaction to be constrained in both cosmological and non-cosmological systems.
 Furthermore, it provides information about both the small and large-scale limits of linear cosmological perturbations.
 It is therefore the natural extension of the PPN framework into the cosmological regime.
 In this paper we study the transition between the small and large-scale cosmological regimes of this approach using a pedagogical set of example theories, and how this transition should be expected to impact the growth of overdensities and influence observables.

 This paper is laid out as follows.
 In section \ref{sec:ppnc} we recap the mathematical formalism of the PPNC approach and the class of theories we will be considering.
 In section \ref{sec:numerics} we examine the behaviour of the perturbations and examine the quality of some simple interpolation functions.
 In section \ref{sec:paramevolution} we further examine the use of these interpolation functions to evolve the perturbations and calculate some simple observables.
-We conclude in section \ref{sec:conc}.
+We conclude in section \ref{sec:conc}. { We choose units such that $c=1$, and use base 10 for the logarithms in all plots}.